ACLS — Massachusetts Adult and Community Learning Services

 Massachusetts Adult Literacy HOTLINE

 The Massachusetts Adult Literacy Hotline provides information and referrals for adult learners and volunteers to 300+ adult education programs that offer one-on-one tutoring, small-group, or classroom instruction to adult learners.
-The Holtline also provides information about basic reading, math, adult basic education, English language training, family literacy, GED preparation, or testing sites.
+The Hotline also provides information about basic reading, math, adult basic education, English language training, family literacy, GED preparation, or testing sites.

 MATSOL is a professional association representing teachers, English language learners and their families in K–12 schools, adult learning centers, higher education institutions, and the workplace.